MatteoPostiferi999/AICancerDetector/README.md

 jupyter notebook notebooks/model_evaluation.ipynb
 ```

-🤖 Inference (Making Predictions)
+## 🤖 Inference (Prediction)

-To use the trained model for prediction on a new histopathological image, run:
+Use the trained model to classify a new histopathological image:

 ```bash
 python src/inference.py --image_path path/to/image.jpg
 ```

 Or use it in a Python script:

 ```python
 from src.inference import predict label = predict("datasets/sample_image.jpg")
 print(f"Predicted Class: {label}")

 ```

 ## 📝 Results
+- ✅ Accuracy: ...

+- 🧠 Grad-CAM helps visualize which regions contributed to the decision.

+- 📉 Confusion Matrix, ROC Curve, and classification metrics available in the evaluation notebook.

-🚀 Future Improvements
+## 🚀 Future Improvements

+- Add multi-class tumor classification (e.g., lung, brain, breast)
+- Integrate a web-based Grad-CAM dashboard
+- Hyperparameter optimization (Optuna or similar)

-📜 License
+## 📜 License
 This project is open-source under the MIT License.

+## 🌟 Support
-🌟 If you like this project, consider giving it a ⭐ on GitHub!
+If you find this project useful, feel free to give it a ⭐ on GitHub and share your feedback!